 - Work with an agent vetted by Zillow to help them sell their property.
 Zillow’s Agent Finder feature allows them to search for real estate agents, home improvement professionals, property managers, inspectors, photographers, or any other service they need.

-- Sell their house directly to Zillow through its Zillow Offers program.
+- Sell their house directly to Zillow through its Zillow Offers program (shut down in November 2021).
 Sellers receive quasi-instant offers (often within a few hours), can choose their move-out date, while having the repair covered by Zillow.

 Lastly, on the side of the borrowers, multiple options are provided.
 In 2018, Zillow acquired Mortgage Lender of America to become part of its platform.
 Zillow, therefore, offers mortgages directly to consumers.
 Furthermore, the firm partners up with other lenders to offer loans on its mortgage marketplace.
 Lastly, it also provides various tools such as a mortgage calculator to aid borrowers during the loan application process.

 Apart from its own set of products and services, Zillow has acquired over 12 businesses in its company history.
 Some of these companies remain to be standalone entities, which simply complement Zillow’s portfolio of real estate products.
 Examples include HotPads, Naked Apartments, StreetEasy, Out East, or Trulia.